Dpineda1996/IoT-LoRaWAN-MQTT-Datalogger-Node-RED/README.md

 # IoT-LoRaWAN-Datalogger-Node-RED
-Node-Red full programming for IoT-LoRaWAN-Datalogger-Node-RED field station datalogger automated using Raspberry Pi and MQTT communication.
+Node-Red full programming for IoT-LoRaWAN-Datalogger-Node-RED field station automated using Raspberry Pi and MQTT communication.

 *This Project was developed as part of the Alliance of Bioversity International & CIAT IoT initiatives.

-**This is a full Node-Red flow that was initially developed for automatically controlling the air temperature inside the greenhouses and the irrigation of the plants for the Bean Physiology Team.
-However, it can be implemented in other experiment locations where temperature or irrigation must be controlled.
+**This is a full Node-Red flow that was initially developed for automatically monitoring and storing data from LoRaWAN sensors in the field of Palmira Campus in Colombia.
+A project led by the Bean Physiology Team and lever crops for nutrition and health.

 ***This is one of the projects developed focused on the most important thing in agriculture research, the PLANTS!!!